-Chances are you’ve experienced the same thing as me: I publish a book list, put it on Twitter and Facebook, and get a bunch of views from there and the WordPress viewer.
+Chances are you’ve experienced the same thing as me: I publish a book list, put it on Twitter and Facebook, and get a bunch of views.
 Awesome!
 And the next day or two days later, I only have 10% of the views from the day I posted.
 Bummer!

 Obviously, social media is a great way to promote your blog.
 People find your post, read it, maybe follow your blog, maybe share your post.
 But it’s also very short-lived.
-A few hours later or the next day, your Twitter or Facebook post is buried.
-You have to write new social media posts in the hopes of reaching more people.
+The next day, your Twitter or Facebook post is buried.
+You have to write new social media posts in the hopes of reaching more people without spamming them.

 You have to actively keep doing things (namely, posting on Twitter or Facebook).
-Otherwise, no one visits your 2-day old awesome blog post anymore which is really a shame.
+Otherwise, no one will visit your 2-day old awesome blog post anymore which would be a real shame.

 The beauty of search engine traffic is that it’s passive.
 It doesn’t matter much when you published your blog post.
 If it fits someone’s search and it ranks high enough, they’ll visit your blog to find an answer to

-So, let’s establish at this point that search engine traffic is a totally awesome thing.
+So, let’s establish at this point that search engine traffic is a great thing to have.
 Everybody loves internet searches.
 Why not let Google bring new readers to your book blog?!
 Let’s get to the How…

 Maybe you’re blogging just for fun.
-You don’t use affiliate links and all you want is to write about books you love and meet other people who love to read.
+All you want is to write about books you love and meet other people who love to read.
 And you think all these optimization things only matter for people who want to blog as a career.

 But the content you create has value.
 It’s awesome, you put effort into it, and you’ve decided to share it with the world.
 It’s worth it to help the world find it!
-SEO is so awesome for hobby blogs because, for the same or a better outcome, it doesn’t even take as much time and effort as actively promoting on social media.
+SEO is so great for hobby blogs because, for the same or a better outcome, it doesn’t even take as much time and effort as actively promoting on social media.
 While you’re reading books, people can find your website and fall in love with your favorite stories.
 So, consider investing those few extra minutes to optimize your blog and help people find your book blog on Google.

-Now, the longer your blog is around and the more posts you have, the more traffic you will get from search engines.
-That happens all by itself.
+Now, the longer your blog is around and the more posts you have, the more traffic you will get from search engines naturally.
 But you don’t just have to wait for your blog to get older.
 You can also actively do a few easy things to get more visitors from Google or Bing.

 Yoast SEO is a must-have WordPress plugin if you’re self-hosted.
 You simply install it like any other WP plugin.
 And all it does is being a guide.
 It gives you helpful pointers to optimize your blog post so Google likes it better.
-That’s a big deal though.
+That’s a big deal though!

 Yoast tells you how to improve the readability of your post, for example by making sentences and paragraphs shorter and using more headlines.
 And it asks you to pick a keyword for your post and then helps you to optimize your post for that keyword.

 The Keyword is the most likely search term people would use who’d want to find your blog post.
-So this is something you should always think about for a moment.
-Who’d be interested in reading this post and what are the most likely words they’d type into Google.
+So this is something you should always think about.
+Who’d be interested in reading this post and what are the most likely words they’d type into Google?

 For book reviews, I usually use the author’s name or the title of the book series as keywords.
 Yoast then tells me whether I used the term often enough – but not too often – and if I used it in my image descriptions.
 It gives a list of points that help improve the impression Google will get